awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-importPrivateKey.md

 # importPrivateKey<a name="key_mgmt_util-importPrivateKey"></a>

-The importPrivateKey command in key\_mgmt\_util imports an asymmetric private key into an HSM\.
-You can use it to import private keys that were generated outside of the HSM\.
-You can also use this command to import keys that were exported from an HSM, such as those exported by the [exportPrivateKey](key_mgmt_util-exportPrivateKey.md) command\.
+The importPrivateKey command in key\_mgmt\_util imports an asymmetric private key from a file to an HSM\.
+The HSM does not allow direct import of keys in cleartext\.
+The command encrypts the private key using an AES wrapping key you specify and unwraps the key inside the HSM\.

-During the import process, importPrivateKey uses an AES key \(the *wrapping key*\) that you select to *wrap* \(encrypt\) the private key\.
-By wrapping the private key, it remains confidential during transit\.
-For more information, see [wrapKey](key_mgmt_util-wrapKey.md)\.
+**Note**
+You cannot import a password\-protected PEM key using a symmetric or private key\.

+You must specify an AES wrapping key that has `OBJ_ATTR_UNWRAP` and `OBJ_ATTR_ENCRYPT` attribute value `1`\.
+To find a key's attributes, use the [getAttribute](key_mgmt_util-getAttribute.md) command\.

 **Note**
  This command does not offer the option to mark the imported key as non\-exportable\.